-Congress has passed three bills in hopes of protecting the country from the impacts of the pandemic, including the most recent $2.2 trillion package called the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Congress has passed three bills in hopes of protecting the country from the impacts of COVID-19 pandemic, including the most recent $2.2 trillion package called the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 While the CARES Act made available some much-needed relief for people across the country, it failed in many ways to aid some of our most vulnerable and marginalized communities, including immigrants.